Strive Masiyiwa: Business career and interests

 Masiyiwa returned to his native Zimbabwe in 1984 after a 17-year absence.
 After working briefly as a telecoms engineer for the state-owned telephone company, he quit his job and set up his own company after saving $75 from his salary.
 He built a large electrical engineering business.
 The emergence of mobile cellular telephony led him to diversify into telecoms, but he soon ran into major problems when the Zimbabwean government of Robert Mugabe refused to give him a license to operate his business, known as Econet Wireless.

 Masiyiwa appealed to the Constitutional Court of Zimbabwe, on the basis that the refusal constituted a violation of "freedom of expression".
-The Zimbabwean court, ruled in his favour after a five-year legal battle, which took him to the brink of bankruptcy.
+The Zimbabwean court ruled in his favour after a five-year legal battle, which took him to the brink of bankruptcy.
 The ruling, which led to the removal of the state monopoly in telecommunications, is regarded as one of the key milestones in opening the African telecommunications sector to private capital.
 The company's first cellphone subscriber was connected to the new network in 1998.

-Masiyiwa started Econet Wireless in 1993 and listed the company in Zimbabwe in July 1998 on the local stock exchange as a gesture of thanks to reward the thousands of ordinary people who supported him during his long legal battles against the Zimbabwean government.
+Masiyiwa started Econet Wireless in 1993 and listed the company in Zimbabwe in July 1998 on the local stock exchange.
 Today, Econet Wireless Zimbabwe has gone on to become a major business that dominates the Zimbabwe economy.
 It is currently the second-largest company in Zimbabwe by market capitalisation.

 In March 2000, fleeing persecution from the local authorities, Masiyiwa left Zimbabwe, never to return to the country, and moved first to South Africa, where he founded The Econet Wireless Group, a new and completely separate organisation to the listed Zimbabwean entity.

 Some of the key businesses that he established with partners included Econet Wireless International, Econet Global, Mascom Wireless Botswana, Econet Wireless Nigeria (now Airtel Nigeria), Econet Satellite Services, Lesotho Telecom, Econet Wireless Burundi, Econet Wireless South Africa, Solarway, and Transaction Processing Systems (TPS).
 The company he created is known to have operations and investments across Africa plus the United Kingdom, Europe, US, Latin America, and New Zealand, and United Arab Emirates.